 Misfit’s Speedo Shine wearable allows you to set your own goals, it has a 6 month battery life, it monitors steps, distance and calories and is water resistant up to 50 metres.

 The device is worn on the wrist and capable of tracking both swim distance and lap count, regardless of swim stroke.
 It syncs with the Misfit app for iOS and Android and displays laps and swim distance, along with calories burned and points earned.

 You can track multiple different sports, and when you are not training hard, the device functions as a watch.
-The Speedo Shine retails for around $80, and with 12 small LEDs, it certainly catches the eye.
+With 12 small LEDs, Speedo Shine certainly catches the eye.

 There is automatic 24/7 activity tracking for walking, running, swimming and sleeping, as well as automatic recognition of a variety of daily activities.
 At night, Go can distinguish between light and deep sleep cycles to give you a better understanding of your sleep patterns.

 All in all, this is a super attractive budget tracker designed so that in only requires your passive, not active, attention.
 Clip it on and forget about it.